Information for Accepted Graduate Students

 - Log in to your student account (also referred to as BannerWeb or Secure Site) to check your registration, academic and financial status.
 All of your student records are maintained under your student ID number.
 To login, use your Strose ID.

 - Use your Saint Rose email account.
 Many campus offices (including the Bursar’s office) will communicate with you only through your Saint Rose email, so make sure you check it frequently.
 To login, use your Strose Username.

 - Visit the Information Technology Services page for Students for more information.

 - Contact ITS Technology Support Services with any questions.

 - Log in to your student account frequently to check your student account balance.

 - E-bill notices will be sent to your Saint Rose email address prior to each semester.
-You can set up an authorized user on your account if you would like someone else to have access this information.
+You can set up an authorized user on your account if you would like someone else to have access to this information.

 - Nonpayment can end up delaying your registration for the next semester.